-Cap d'Antibes is now known for its many celebrity visitors, especially around the time of the Cannes Film Festival.
-Fantastic views can be had from the hills and the rocky coastline is filled with private coves.
 Small harbours are home to colourful boats, the waters are crystal clear and pine trees gracefully line the coast.
 You can follow a coastal path around the peninsula, it will take you an hour or two.

 Sights & Attractions in Antibes

 There are a couple of gardens you can visit on the Cap.
 The first is the Villa Eilenroc, a Belle Époque manor house with lovely gardens, most notably the rose garden.
 The second is Jardin Thuret, a 12-acre plot full of subtropical and Mediterranean plants, open throughout the year.

 If you follow the coastal path, you will come across la Batterie du Graillon on the southern tip.
 This is an old fort which has been turned into a maritime museum.
 Further round on the west coast is a lovely lighthouse overlooking Antibes.

 More rocky coves than silky sand beaches, the Cap has a different feel altogether from Juan les Pins and Antibes itself.
 Follow the coastal path and find a little rocky cove all to yourself.
 However, on the east side of the peninsula, you will find Plage de la Garoupe, a charming sandy beach with private beach clubs and good restaurants.